HumanCellAtlas/data-portal-content/.github/ISSUE_TEMPLATE/submit-method-package.md

 ---
 name: Submit method package
-about: Form to submit a new or updated method package
+about: Create or update a computational methodology package

 ---